zegLine/thuBOT/README.md

 ## Running the backend

-Use `gradle` in order to build the project.
-The root directory has a `build.gradle` file which has the necessary scripts in order to build the app along with its dependencies.
+Use `maven` in order to build the project.
+The root directory has a `pom.xml` file which has the necessary configuration in order to build the app along with its dependencies.
+Open the terminal and run `mvn spring-boot:run`

 ### IntelIJ Idea